KeturahDev/code-fail-vindication/README.md

-# Proj Title
+# Code Fail Vindication
-By Keturah Howard, February 2024
+By Keturah Smith, February 2024

 ## Descsription

 This is a mobile friendly web-app that will serve as a place to showcase my growth as a developer.
 When I come accross things I dont know during code challenges, I will make note of it here, and then succesfully implement an example of it as its own page in this.

 Live site coming soon. 🚧👷‍♀️